 Roe v.
-Wade, a decision protecting a woman's fundamental right to privacy, ought to again be the law of the land.
-As Ruth Bader Ginsburg stated, it is "a woman's right to control her own destiny, to be able to make choices without a Big Brother state telling her what she can and cannot do."
+Wade, a decision protecting a woman's fundamental right to privacy, should again be the law of the land.
+As Ruth Bader Ginsburg stated, it is "a woman's right to control her destiny, to be able to make choices without a Big Brother state telling her what she can and cannot do."

-Very often, religious beliefs are the foundation of anti-abortion views, and my or your religious beliefs should not be the basis for the laws of our country.
+Very often, religious beliefs are the foundation of anti-abortion views and should not be the basis for the laws of our country.

-As a physician, I can confidently say no one anticipates or wants to be in a position to decide to have an abortion.
+As a physician, Bob understands that no one anticipates or wants to be in the position to decide to have an abortion.
 It can be a harrowing decision for everyone involved.

-I can personally advocate for life and politically be pro-choice.
-These two positions are not mutually exclusive.
-In the end, the government should not serve as the decider on a woman's medical decisions or religious beliefs.
+We can personally advocate for life and politically and legislatively be pro-choice, and these two positions are not mutually exclusive.
+Ultimately, the government should not be the decider on a woman's medical decisions or religious beliefs.

 If the goal is abortion prevention, making it illegal is ineffective.
 It only makes it more dangerous.
 Comprehensive sex education and affordable and accessible birth control are proven to work.